Women often want different experiences with financial services providers than men do, and they require a different approach.

-Women view finance as a tool for reaching life and family goals, but they also care about social and gender-specific causes.
+Women view finance as a tool for reaching life and family goals.
+But they also care about social and gender-specific causes.

 The Need: Start-ups need support in business plan development and financial projections, education about launching a business, and access to role models and networking activities.

 One Solution: The Westpac Learn, Lead and Succeed program is a full-day education and networking event designed for small business owners and corporate women.
-Previous focus areas have included building a profitable business and leadership.